 Growing network and activities

-Over the past 25 years the network has expanded and now comprises universities from ten EU member states as well as 14 global partner universities on different continents.
+Over the past 25 years the network has expanded and now comprises universities from 9 EU member states as well as 9 global partner universities on different continents.

-With the continued support of the European Commission's Directorate Generals for Humanitarian Aid and Civil Protection (DG ECHO) and Education and Culture (DG EAC), NOHA has been able to grow its network and expand its range of activities.
+With the support of the European Commission's Directorate General for Education and Culture (DG EAC), NOHA has been able to grow its network and expand its range of activities.
 NOHA currently develops education & training programmes, research & publication initiatives, and projects to serve students, professionals, researchers as well as institutions and organisations in the humanitarian action sector.

 NOHA currently offers the inter-university and multidisciplinary Joint Master’s Degree in International Humanitarian Action, annual thematic schools, thematic and regional seminars and undergraduate modules.

 Early 2015, NOHA launched NOHA Global which aims to support academic institutions in other regions of the world to establish their own NOHA networks.
 NOHA has also founded the Journal of International Humanitarian Action and is implementing several projects aiming at professionalisation of the humanitarian sector.

 Foundation of NOHA and preparation of a joint curriculum by:

 Université catholique de Louvain, Belgium